usnistgov/OSCAL/docs/schema/__profileXML.md

 Specifies changes to be made to an included control or subcontrol when a profile is resolved

-Use `@targets` to indicate the classes of elements (typically `part` or `prop` elements) to erase or remove from a control, when a catalog is resolved.
+Use [@control-id](#control-id-attribute--control-identifier) or [@subcontrol-id](#subcontrol-id-attribute--subcontrol-identifier) to indicate the scope of alteration.

 It is an error for two `<alter>` elements to apply to the same control or subcontrol.
 In practice, multiple alterations can be applied (together), but it creates confusion.

+At present, no provision is made for altering many controls at once (for example, to systematically remove properties or add global properties); extending this element to match multiple targets could provide for this.

 * element [&lt;remove>](#remove-element--removal) (zero or more)
 * element [&lt;add>](#add-element--addition) (zero or more)